-PEO's→ ↓PO's (1) Success in Electrical Engineering (2) Industrial awareness and research (3) Successful employment and professional ethics (4) Being a leader professional and societal environment PO1 Apply the knowledge of mathematics, science, Engineering fundamentals, and an Engineering specialization to the solution of complex Engineering problems (Engineering Knowledge).
+PEO's→ ↓PO's (1) Success in Electrical Engineering (2) Industrial awareness and research Successful employment and professional ethics (4) Being a leader professional and societal environment A TO THE TOTAL OF PO1 Apply the knowledge of mathematics, science, Engineering fundamentals, and an Engineering specialization to the solution of complex Engineering problems (Engineering Knowledge).
 3 1 1 1 PO2 Identify, formulate, review research literature, and analyze complex Engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and Engineering sciences (Problem Analysis).
-3 3 1 1 PO3 Design solutions for complex Engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and Environmental considerations (Design/Development of Solutions).
+3 The later of the state of the s 1 ament 1 A Total the life ment PO3 Design solutions for complex Engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and Environmental considerations (Design/Development of Solutions).
 3 1 2 2 PO4 Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions (Conduct Investigations of Complex Problems).
-1 3 1 1 PO5 Create, select, and apply appropriate techniques, resources, and modern Engineering and IT tools including prediction and modeling to complex Engineering activities with an understanding of the limitations (Modern Tool Usage).
+1 Sale of the sale o 1 ine ^{nt} 1 Jiddig alige ment PUS Create, select, and apply appropriate techniques, resources, and modern Engineering and IT tools including prediction and modeling to complex Engineering activities with an understanding of the limitations (Modern Tool Usage).
 2 1 2 1 PO6 Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice (The Engineer and Society).
-1 1 2 3
+1 1 2 3 and a state of the A Principle of the second of t Service of the servic A Police of 10 Pokele ernent ement enent